Is it a Good Idea to Refinance a Student Loan?

-Some lenders will only refinance private ones, so, if you need to refinance federal balances, it’s important to find the lender that meets your needs.
+Some lenders will only refinance private ones, so, if you need to refinance federal balances, it is important to find the lender that meets your needs.

 Pros & Cons of Student Loan Refinancing

-Refinancing can be a great option for those looking to lower their interest rates or restructure their repayment plans, but that doesn’t mean there aren’t a few downsides to consider.
+Refinancing can be a great option for those looking to lower their interest rates or restructure their repayment plans, but that does not mean there are not a few downsides to consider.

 Let’s take a quick look at the pros and cons.